theHostileNegotiator/KWBandage/PatchNotes.md

 	* Weapon Range is nerfed due to changes to Confessor Cabal
 3. The animation to throw grenades is not synced with the grenade throw
 	* Changed NODConfessorGrenade weapon timing, fire duration is shorter but clip reload time is longer so ROF is the same
+4. Unit would benefit from Charged Particle Beams from a Black Hand Technology Assembler
+	* Removed Upgrade
+5. Unit would not be upgraded with Tiberium Infusion in an Upgraded Strike Force in Global Conquest
+	* Added Upgrade_TiberiumInfusion in WorldMapArmoryUpgradesAllowed
 #### Black Disciple
 1. Black Disciple can be upgraded with Purifying Flame.
 This is an issue as it would mean that Confessor Cabals have access to 3 Tech Upgrades (Charged Particle Beams + Black Disciples) where the max is 2
 	* Remove Purifying Flame upgrade to Black Disciples to ensure max tech upgrade of 2